Professor Irene Motyl-Mudretzkyj

 In this advanced German-language course you will explore film, podcasts and digital technology as tools for analyzing culture, language and identity.
 A key part of this course is an in-person, on-site study abroad week in Vienna, one of the most diverse cities in Europe.
 You will expand your digital technology skills to gather ethnographic material and produce a short German-language documentary film on identity, the notion of homeland, and stereotypes.
 Live encounters with native Viennese as well as recent migrants in formal and informal settings and a field-study project will serve as the main sources for the video.
 Students will edit their film material after the study abroad experience and present the final video in class.

-Prerequisites: Completion of Intermediate German II (UN2102) and EITHER successful completion of Advanced German II (UN3002): Vienna now and then OR simultaneous enrollment in UN3002 during the Spring 2019 semester.
+Prerequisites: Completion of Intermediate German II (UN2102) and EITHER successful completion of Advanced German II (UN3002): Vienna now and then OR simultaneous enrollment in UN3002 during the spring semester.

 Applications: To be accepted into this course, students must be interviewed by Prof. Motyl-Mudretzkyj.
 Please enroll in the course asap and you will be contacted about a time for the interview.